-Although gaming monitors are coming out with higher refresh rates, you still need a high-end PC gaming setup to take full advantage of those monitors.
-As such, there are still benefits to gaming at 144Hz, especially if your setup can't consistently maintain high frame rates.
-The market for monitors with a native 144Hz refresh rate is getting smaller, and there are many gaming monitors coming out with refresh rates slightly higher than 144Hz, like up to 180Hz.
+Although gaming monitors are coming out with high refresh rates, you still need a high-end PC gaming setup to take full advantage of them.
+As such, there are still benefits to gaming at 144Hz, especially if your setup can't maintain consistently high frame rates.
+The market for monitors with a native 144Hz refresh rate is becoming limited, and there are many models coming out with refresh rates slightly higher than 144Hz, like up to 180Hz.
 Because of that, the recommended monitors below reflect the current market and have refresh rates as high as 180Hz, and you can easily use them at 144Hz instead.

 There are a few factors to consider when looking for a gaming monitor.
 Having a fast response time is important for sharp motion handling so that there isn't much blur behind fast-moving objects.
 Getting a monitor with low input lag also makes gaming feel responsive, but most monitors have low input lag anyway.
 You can also consider a monitor's picture quality if you care about detailed images, but many entry-level and budget-friendly monitors have a limited picture quality.

-We've bought and tested over 325 monitors, and below are our picks for the best 144Hz monitors, including those with refresh rates up to 180Hz.
+We've bought and tested over 335 monitors, and below are our picks for the best 144Hz displays, including those with refresh rates up to 180Hz.
 See our recommendations for the best 1440p 144Hz monitors, the best 4k 144Hz monitors, and, if you want a higher refresh rate, the best 240Hz monitors.
+You can also learn about high refresh rates on monitors.

 What makes this such a fantastic monitor is that it delivers outstanding picture quality thanks to its QD-OLED panel.
 It displays deep and inky blacks in dark rooms, and there isn't any blooming around bright objects either.
-You'll also be happy to know that it displays bright highlights and vivid colors in HDR, which is ideal if you like playing HDR games.
+You'll also be happy to know that it displays bright highlights, and colors are vivid, which is ideal if you like playing HDR games.
 Lastly, its 34-inch, ultrawide screen is great for playing immersive games as you can see more of your game at once.

 If you don't need a high-end premium monitor like the Dell Alienware AW3423DWF, the Acer Nitro XV275K P3biipruzx is an excellent mid-range option.
 It's different from the Dell because it has a smaller 27-inch screen and doesn't have a QD-OLED panel, so it doesn't display the same deep and inky blacks without any blooming.
-That said, it has a higher 4k resolution to help deliver a more detailed image, and it still uses Mini LED backlighting with a decent local dimming feature that helps improve the contrast ratio, which is great for gaming in dark rooms.
+That said, it has a higher 4k resolution to help deliver a more detailed image, and it still uses Mini LED backlighting with a decent local dimming feature, which is great for gaming in dark rooms.
 It's also a great choice if you want to use it in a bright room, as it easily gets bright enough to fight glare.

 Like the Dell, it has a native refresh rate slightly above 144Hz, as it goes up to 160Hz.
-While motion isn't as sharp as on the Dell, it still has a fast enough response time, so it doesn't have much blur behind fast-moving objects, including when gaming at 144Hz.
+While motion isn't as sharp as on the Dell, it still has a fast enough response time, so it doesn't have much blur behind fast-moving objects.
+That said, if you're looking for a 4k monitor with a native refresh rate of exactly 144Hz, the LG 27GR93U-B is also a good gaming option that tends to cost less than the Acer.
+However, it has worse picture quality than the Acer.

 If you're looking for the best budget 144Hz monitor, the AOC Q27G3XMN is a great lower-cost alternative to the Acer Nitro XV275K P3biipruzx.
 It also uses Mini LED backlighting, so it displays deep blacks without much blooming and makes highlights pop in HDR, but the main difference with the Acer is that it has a lower 1440p resolution.
-This means it doesn't display the same detailed images, but this is what you have to expect for a low-cost model.
+This means it doesn't display the same detailed images.

 If you want a simple and cheap monitor, look into the Dell G2724D, which you can often find for a low cost directly from Dell's website.
-It has a 27-inch, 1440p screen like the AOC Q27G3XMN, but it's different in a few ways because it doesn't have Mini LED backlighting, so it doesn't display the same deep blacks and has worse overall picture quality.
-However, that's what you have to expect from an entry-level monitor.
+It has a 27-inch, 1440p screen like the AOC Q27G3XMN, but it's different in a few ways because it doesn't have Mini LED backlighting, so it doesn't display the same deep blacks and has worse overall picture quality, which is to be expected from an entry-level monitor.

 Sep 10, 2024: Confirmed that our selections are consistent and up-to-date, and replaced the MSI MEG 342C QD-OLED with the Samsung Odyssey OLED G8/G85SB S34BG85 as a Notable Mention, as it's cheaper and easier to find.